MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

     ```

 2. Use the following PowerShell script to rotate the secrets.
 The script requires access to a Privileged EndPoint (PEP) session.
-You access the PEP through a remote PowerShell session on the virtual machine (VM) that hosts the PEP.
-In the ASDK, this VM is named AzS-ERCS01.
+The PEP is accessed through a remote PowerShell session on the virtual machine (VM) that hosts the PEP.
 If you're using an integrated system, there are three instances of the PEP, each running inside a VM (Prefix-ERCS01, Prefix-ERCS02, or Prefix-ERCS03) on different hosts for resiliency.
+If you're using the ASDK, this VM is named AzS-ERCS01.

     ```powershell
     # Create a PEP Session